 Better Civil 3D Assembly Management

-• How the effective use of the multiplicity of Civil 3D Templates enables a productive difference
+- How the effective use of multiple types of Civil 3D Templates enables a productive difference